Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: Methodology

 \subsection{van Hove correlation Function and Non-Gaussian Parameter}

-The self-part of the van Hove correlation function\cite{vanHove1954_review, HansenMcDonald}, which gives the probability distribution of single-particle displacements is written as:
+The self-part of the van Hove correlation function\cite{vanHove1954_review, HansenMcDonald}, which gives the probability distribution of single-particle displacements, is written as:

 For systems in the high temperature regime, when the particle motion is homogeneous and diffusive, the van Hove correlation function is Gaussian.
-However, at the low temperature regime, due to heterogeneity in particle motion, the van Hove correlation function becomes non-Gaussian and it develops a tail which is best visualised in the probability distribution of logarithmic displacements\cite{Barrat2010_soft}, $P(\log_{10} \delta r)$, which is defined as:
+However, at the low temperature regime, due to heterogeneity in particle motion, the van Hove correlation function becomes non-Gaussian and it develops a tail which is best visualised in the probability distribution of logarithmic displacements\cite{Flenner2005_pre,Barrat2010_soft}, $P(\log_{10} \delta r)$, which is related to the displacement distribution $P(\delta r)=4\pi\delta r^{2} G_{s}(r,t)$ and can be written as:

-This representation emphasizes both mobile and immobile particle populations and is particularly useful for identifying the broad, often bimodal, displacement distributions observed at the $\alpha$-relaxation time in dynamically heterogeneous systems.
+This representation emphasises both mobile and immobile particle populations and is particularly useful for identifying the broad, often bimodal, displacement distributions observed at the $\alpha$-relaxation time in dynamically heterogeneous systems.

 To measure the deviation of the particle displacement distribution from Gaussian, we use the non-Gaussian parameter\cite{Rahman1964_review}, $\alpha_2(t)$, defined as:

 where $\langle \delta r^n(t) \rangle$ denotes the $n$-th moment of the particle displacement distribution at time $t$.
 A higher value of $\alpha_2(t)$ indicates an increased dynamic heterogeneity and non-Gaussian behaviour in the displacement distribution.